 - 1. Agriculture - 2.
 Forestry - 3.
 Interior improvements or repairs to existing buildings that cost less than 500 dollars. - 4.
 Maintenance of roads, bridges, or stormwater drainage. - 5.
 Open space - 6.
-Removal of a structure (in whole or in part), so long as the ground elevations under and adjacent to the removed structure remain unchanged - 7.
-Routine maintenance of an existing building 8.
-Stream bank stabilization and abutment work that do not reduce the cross-sectional flow area of the river or stream channel and have coverage under - 9 Subdivision of land that does not involve or authorize development.
+Removal of a structure (in whole or in part), so long as the ground elevations under and adjacent to the removed structure remain unchanged 7.
+Routine maintenance - of an existing building 8.
+Stream bank stabilization and abutment work that do not reduce the crosssectional flow area of the river or stream channel and have coverage under - a Stream Alteration Permit, if required.
+9 Subdivision of land that does not involve or authorize development.